-As a member of SwissFoundations, we operate in line with the basic principles of the Swiss Foundation Code.
-We see it as our duty to use the funds entrusted to us in accordance with the aims of the foundation and in the most effective way possible.
+As a member of SwissFoundations, we operate in line with the principles of the Swiss Foundation Code for foundations.
+We consider it our duty to use the funds entrusted to us in accordance with the purpose of the foundation and as effectively as possible.

-2) Building up local skills and expertise
+Building local skills and expertise

-3) Ensuring professional follow-up
+Ensuring professional follow-up-care

-4) Long-term support and monitoring success
+Long-term support and monitoring success